greiginsydney/captureKNX/docs/shopping-list.md

 We've gone with a discrete 30x30x7mm cooling fan here, and it's essential it has a 4-pin JST connector.

-You can't use the official 'Active Cooler' because it won't fit under either of the suggested KNX 'hats'.
+You can't use the official 'Active Cooler' because it won't fit under either of the suggested KNX 'HATs'.
 It's also a 'blower' fan so it won't do even if you separate it from the heatsink and mount it to the side of the box.

 Here are the only ones we've found so far:
 * [Ali Express](https://www.aliexpress.com/item/1005006278639024.html)
 * [eBay AU](https://www.ebay.com/itm/305302554079) (but shipping from China)
 * Amazon AU - none found
 * Amazon US - none found

-### Raspberry Pi "stackable" header (Tijl hat only)

-This header extends the lengths of the Pi's GPIO header pins so they'll reach the KNX hat mounted high above.
-Core has a [Raspberry Pi Extra-Long Stacking Header (2x20 pins)](https://core-electronics.com.au/stacking-2x20.html) for $AUD2.40, and the [Pololu-2748 Stackable 0.100″ Female Header: 2x20-pin, Straight](https://core-electronics.com.au/stackable-0-100-female-header-2x20-pin-straight.html) for $4.95. ([Pololu link](https://www.pololu.com/product/2748))

 ### Solid State Drive